mnl-lab/Wave-Equation-Solver/README.md

 3) Write a schema-stable `input.json` into a timestamped `outputs/run-...` folder.
 4) Build the appropriate Fortran executable if it is not present, then run it.
 5) Auto-visualize snapshots/energy if produced.

+Outputs location: after each run, all artifacts (input copy, snapshots, energy CSV, plots) are placed under [Python/outputs/](Python/outputs/) in a timestamped subfolder such as `run-s1-nx200-dx0p01-dt0p009-f10-YYYYMMDD-HHMMSS/`.

 **Programmatic run (bypassing the TUI):**
 ```python